Mat-thieu/Framework-JS/README.md

 ## Basic usage

-Load the script in your head.
+Load the script in between your head tags.

 ```html
 <script src="framework.js"></script>
 ```

-Add the <main-view></main-view> tag somewhere in your HTML, the setView() function will output here
+Add the '''html <main-view></main-view>''' tag somewhere in your body, the setView() function will output view content in there.

 Start creating some routes.